Couplings and Strong Approximations to Time Dependent Empirical Processes Based on I.I.D. Fractional Brownian Motions: Appendix

-\textbf{Acknowledgement} PK's research was realized in the frames of T\'{A}MOP 4.2.4.
-A/2-11-1-2012-0001 `National Excellence Program Elaborating and operating an inland student and researcher personal support system'.
-The project was subsidized by the European Union and co-financed by the European Social Fund.
-PK was partially supported by the Hungarian Scientific Research Fund OTKA PD106181 and by the European Union and co-funded by the European Social Fund under the project `Telemedicine-focused research activities on the field of Mathematics, Informatics and Medical sciences' of project number T\'{A}MOP-4.2.2.A-11/1/KONV-2012-0073.
+\textbf{Acknowledgement} The authors thank the Associate Editor for a comment that led to Remark \ref{rem:c}.
+PK was partially supported by the Hungarian Scientific Research Fund OTKA PD106181, by the European Union and co-funded by the European Social Fund under the project `Telemedicine-focused research activities on the field of Mathematics, Informatics and Medical sciences' of project number T\'{A}MOP-4.2.2.A-11/1/KONV-2012-0073 and by a postdoctoral fellowship of the Alexander von Humboldt Foundation.